zeeshan2001/file-formatter/README.md

 ### Prerequisites

 - Python 3.8+
-- `pip` for managing Python packages
+- `pipenv` for managing Python packages and environments
-- Flask
-- `openpyxl` for working with Excel files

 ### Steps